Frederick II of Denmark: Northern Seven Years' War

 King Frederick's competition with Sweden for supremacy in the Baltic broke out into open warfare in 1563, the start of the Northern Seven Years' War, the dominating conflict of his rule.

 The leading councillors, Johan Friis foremost among them, had feared a Swedish onslaught for several years, and after the succession of Frederick II's first cousin, the ambitious and unbalanced Eric XIV (reigned 1560–1568) to the Vasa throne a confrontation appeared inevitable.
 Still, few councillors wanted war, and they preferred to wait until it was forced upon them, while Frederik preferred a preemptive strike.
 Despite its initial opposition to the war, the Council of the Realm went along with the king.
 Frederik II, wisely, made no effort to exclude the council from the direction of the war, and though he retained chief operational control he entrusted much responsibility to his councillors, including Holger Ottesen Rosenkrants, Marshal Otte Krumpen, and Admiral Herluf Trolle.

 Only one constitutional crisis emerged during the war; in late 1569, after six years of war, the Council decided not to provide the king with further grants of taxation.
-The war had been costly, both in lives and in gold, but since 1565 Denmark had made no appreciable gains.
+The war had been costly, both in lives and in gold, but since 1565 Denmark-Norway had made no appreciable gains.
 The council had already asked Frederik to make peace, and he had made a half-hearted attempt to do so in 1568, but neither Frederik nor his Swedish opponent was willing to concede defeat.

 The war developed into an extremely expensive war of attrition in which the areas of Scania were ravaged by the Swedes, and Norway was almost lost.
 During this war, King Frederick II led his army personally on the battlefield, but although with some small success, overall without much result.